Whether you’re a Y Not first-timer or a hardened veteran, check out Festival Safe for some handy hints and tips to have

 We are increasing our security provision on the main gates and having more searches, we have also increased the amount of sniffer dogs on site and are also employing outreach and security teams to spend more time in the campsites engaging with customers.
 In the past we have found substances mixed with everything from rat poison to washing up powder, please do not take any risks.
 Do not bring any banned substances to the event and if you are offered any, refuse them.

 Don’t forget to pack all your essential items for the festival!
 If you think you might have sex with someone you’ve just met, always carry condoms with you and make sure that you use them if you have sex.
 They protect you from STIs and pregnancy.
 Safe Sex packs (condoms and lube) are available from Derbyshire Sexual Health Services during the festival.

 If you’ve had unprotected sex and are worried about getting pregnant, see their Emergency Contraception web page for more information about what types of emergency contraception are available and where you can access them or pop along and ask one of their staff at the festival for some advice.
 You can also order your free STI testing kit for when you get home.

 Sexual health isn’t just about protecting yourself from getting sexually transmitted infections or becoming pregnant.
 There are lots of emotions involved in sex and relationships and it’s important to remain healthy and happy.
-If you’re worried about sexual abuse or sexual assault, what can you do?
-Speak to the staff onsite at the First Aid & Welfare point located in the Village Green.
+If you’re worried about sexual abuse or sexual assault, please speak to the staff onsite at the First Aid & Welfare point located in the Village Green.